elopio/docs/source/includes/_callAPI.md

 #### **Returns:**

-* (number) Total Theoretical REP Supply for this ReputationToken contract, as an unsigned 256-bit integer.
+* (string) Total Theoretical REP Supply for this ReputationToken contract, as a stringified unsigned integer.

 Share Token Call API
 --------------------